Looking back many months later, the first thing he remembered was the voices.

 Mmmmm, a cigarette.
 His eyebrows creased as he wondered, and he tried to lick his lips.
 It must have been a long time since he'd had a cigarette.

 His hand was up and poking around the back of his head, feeling a bandage of some sort there.
 Shaved hair on one side.
 Staples.
 Brain injury then.
-Probably surgery.
+Surgery.
 He raised both hands up in front of his face and counted.
 Still had ten fingers.
 Small favors.

 Someone walked in the room, a young ginger-haired man who was short but had large shoulders.
 Maybe a rugby player?
 No. Gay.
 Works out at the gym every day.
 Wouldn't play rugby, wouldn't risk hurting his body, particularly his brain.